What Is an Irrevocable Trust?

 They also provide other benefits, such as credit protection.

-Here are a couple of advantages of revocable trusts.
+Here are a couple of advantages of irrevocable trusts.

 - Tax benefits: Irrevocable trusts can help reduce the overall estate tax liability for grantors and their beneficiaries.
 There are two ways in which an irrevocable trust does this.
 First, the transfer of asset ownership from grantors to trusts ensures that the corresponding tax liabilities are also transferred.
 Most irrevocable trusts have separate tax identification numbers.
 Therefore, the grantor is not responsible for taxes that the trust may incur as the size of its holdings increases.
 Second, an irrevocable trust can help reduce estate tax liabilities and also make some estates eligible for exemption from these taxes.
 The estate tax exemption limit was $11.58 million in 2020.
 This means that estates below that amount are not liable for taxes.
 By placing assets in an irrevocable trust, wealthy individuals can lower the total value of their living estate and make it eligible for exemption.
 Theoretically, it is possible to retain assets in an irrevocable trust for generations and avoid an estate tax.
 However, distributions from the trust, after a grantor’s death, are taxed at the prevailing estate tax rate.